 Even a cursory search of the food section of “The Age” newspaper website is enough to confirm that the unpleasantly high level of noise in eating establishments is becoming a consideration for people of all ages - not just those who are old and hard of hearing.
 Excessive noise not only makes social interaction difficult but there are studies which conclude that salty food tastes less salty and sweet food tastes less sweet when noise levels are too high.
 In other words, high levels of noise detract significantly from the dining experience.
 Does this signal the return of the dinner party?
 Perhaps not as we once knew it - cooking and cleaning all day in preparation and then washing the good China by hand (because of the gilt rims) once the guests have departed at midnight, is probably too much effort for too little reward.
 However, at home we’ve been taking a more pragmatic approach these days.
 We have guests bring a contribution to the meal and we use our extremely practical and robust Polish crockery.
 It isn’t as elegant as our Royal Albert ‘Old Country Roses’ which was a wedding present from my parents, but it is beautiful in a very cheerful and welcoming sort of a way.
 We’ve created a lovely ambience conducive to easy conversation, eaten a delicious meal, enjoyed good company and taken most of the pain out of clearing up by loading the dishwasher a couple of times over the course of the evening.
 I have to admit that last December was the first time the Royal Albert ‘Old Country Roses’ dinner set did not even have its annual outing, being usurped by lovely and far more utilitarian Boleslawiec pieces.
 I can’t see myself abandoning the Polishware any time soon.
+Recently The Cup&Mug was the venue for a lovely event that has left me feeling more enlivened than I have for months.

 It was the first collaboration between The Cup&Mug and Kasia Jacquot, Sydney-based embroidery teacher extraordinaire.
 Earlier in the year Kasia had sent me an email, suggesting she might run a day long Polish embroidery class in the shop.
 We agreed in principle, some time later confirmed a date, sent out our advertising and within a few days the class was fully booked.
 In true Heather over-thinking fashion, I planned and re-arranged, moved furniture, made signs, tried to foresee every possible scenario, in order to ensure that it would all run smoothly - trying not to forget anything.
 The first time you do something is always the hardest and involves the steepest learning curve - you haven’t done it before so you won’t anticipate every likely outcome.
 Whether it’s organising a gathering of some sort or an event or getting involved with a community project or a new venture of your own.
 Anything that takes a leap of faith and requires finding your way into uncharted territory.
 And always, the day before the big event, I genuinely wonder “Why did I say I’d do this?”
 I know it seemed like a good idea at the time, but I just can’t recall exactly why.
 And what do I always say the day after?
 That was such a good thing to do - let’s do that again!
 Kasia originally contacted me because someone emailed her suggesting she run a class here.
 We met the someone!
 Gorgeous Paula, who has a Polish background and a hectic life with a toddler in tow, felt in need of having a craft she could easily pick up and put down.
 She suggested Kasia run a class at The Cup&Mug because it would be a venue she could easily get to!
 Thank you, Paula.
 It turned out very well all round.
 We had such a wonderful bunch of craft-lovers, from beginner embroiderers to highly skilled textile artists.
 From Brisbane, Canberra and Wangaratta as well as all over Melbourne.
 The day flew by as people learned to transfer a design to the fabric and applied particular stitches in various colour combinations to the traditional Polish pattern.
 It was a happy, friendly, inspiring day and just confirmed my belief that when you are doing something beautiful and creative with your hands it is so good for the soul.
 A number of people have told me that they wanted to come but the class was fully booked.
 If you would like to be placed on a notification list for any future classes, please let me know. ![]() TIM Had you asked me six years ago where I pictured myself in the middle of 2018, the answer definitely would not have been writing a blog post about leaving the business I had been a part of for the last five years.
 You probably would have received an answer something along the lines of continuing my science studies and ending up in that field, or quite probably I’d have done my Masters of Teaching and would now be teaching somewhere.
 Little did I know that as soon as I’d finished my science degree I’d jump headlong into the world of small business ownership with my wonderful mother, together bringing you the remarkable Polish and Irish pottery that as a reader of this blog, you no doubt love too.
 I have always loved working with my hands; building, creating, fixing (breaking on occasion too, though not necessarily intentionally!)
 A pivotal moment in my thinking about how I might spend the rest of my working life came when Mum gave me a copy of Matthew Crawford's book "The Case for Working with your Hands or Why Office Work is Bad for us and Fixing Things feels Good" (attempting the world's longest title?).
 I’ve been thinking for some time about a career change, something more hands on.
 I started looking for apprenticeships with no real urgency, being quite picky about what roles I was applying for, knowing that I had plenty to do at the shop until I found the right job for my career change.
 I’d only looked for a couple of weeks before that role was almost handed to me on a silver platter so to speak.
 And so, I’ll no longer be at the shop full time as I have been for the past (nearly) five years.
 Don’t worry though, it will still be business as usual at The Cup and Mug.
 Heather will still be here, albeit with revised opening hours, and I’ll occasionally lend a hand on the weekends.
 It has been a very interesting experience running the shop with Mum.
 There certainly have been hard times, notably, when we went to Ikea together and the whole thing nearly fell in a heap before even getting started.
 But lots and lots of good times too.
 I have learnt an incredible amount; about business, about myself, and about people.
 I’ll be off on my next adventure, but you may well see me at The Cup and Mug on certain weekends, and at special events.
 Tim HEATHER When Tim and I started on this venture more than 5 years ago, people warned me that working with a family member was not always the best choice and I’m sure that in many cases it does ruin an otherwise good relationship.
 However, I can now say that working with Tim has been one of the greatest blessings of my life.
 He became not only my son but my business partner and close friend.
 It has been a privilege to see my adult son at work - to feel astonished at how quickly and easily a ‘young thing’ develops new skills when they’re needed, adapts to less than ideal situations, deals with tricky customers, turns his hand to everything from manual labour, practical skills and cooking, to helping customers make aesthetically pleasing choices, photographing and writing for social media and rescuing his business partner when she has no idea about the technology she’s trying to use.
 That’s not to say that we haven’t had our trying moments - the worst of which was our Ikea experience before we even got started, but in some ways it has probably been easier to sort things out with a family member because of the pre-existing strength of the relationship.
 The whole trying to teach an unwilling old dog new tricks on the digital technology front was also the catalyst for the exchange of some harsh words on numerous occasions.
 I’m very sad to see him go but working together was probably never going to be forever.
 I’m thrilled that he’ll be working with his hands because this has long been his passion and area of natural skill.
 He’s always been happiest when making and repairing - fixing bikes, kayaks, cars and household fittings and objects, working with wood and most recently, turning his hand to clay throwing.
 As well as all his practical skills and sound advice in the shop, I’ll sorely miss our daily word puzzles and philosophical discussions.
 My former boss, Trish, was very fond of aphorisms, and used to say, “Don’t be sorry it’s over but be glad that it happened.”
 I often silently thank her for her wise words.
 Heather .
 The Hobbs family at The Cup&Mug would like to wish you all a very happy, peaceful and fruitful 2018.